5 Most Common Mistakes Beginners Make in Ant Keeping

 Mistake Number 5: Buying Exotic Ants

-This mistake is a lot less common if compared to the other ones, but nevertheless, it deserves an important place on this list!
+This mistake is a lot less common compared to the others, but nevertheless, it deserves an important place on this list!

 If you usually research ants online, you will almost certainly have encountered some exotic ant species.

-As a beginner ant keeper, it is very common to be really impressed by very strange and unusual species of ants.
-Usually, that’s because these species don’t live in the same area as you, and you’ve never seen one of those.
+As a beginner ant keeper, it is very common to be really impressed by strange and unusual species of ants.
+Usually, that’s because these species don't live in the same area as you, and you’ve never seen one of them.

 Pheidole pallidula colony inside a test tube